survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 export default alt.createStore(NoteStore, 'NoteStore');
 ```

 After these changes we have set up a system that can maintain relations between `Lanes` and `Notes`.
 It's not a particularly beautiful solution.
 The current structure allowed us to keep singleton stores and a flat data structure.
-That's consistent with Flux architecture
+That's consistent with Flux architecture.

 ### Alternative Designs